fommil/fpmortals/manuscript/complete.md

 `ISet` is unable to provide a `Functor` for the same reason.
-In practice this turns out to be a sensible constraint: performing a `.map` would involve rebuilding the entire structure so it makes more sense to convert to some other datatype, such as `IList`, perform the `.map`, and convert back.
-A consequence is that it is not possible to have `Traverse` or `Applicative`.
+In practice this turns out to be a sensible constraint: performing a `.map` would involve rebuilding the entire structure.
+It is sensible to convert to some other datatype, such as `IList`, perform the `.map`, and convert back.
+A consequence is that it is not possible to have `Traverse[ISet]` or `Applicative[ISet]`.

-As this is a tree structure, it should be of no surprise that `Foldable` is implemented in terms of depth-first search along the `left` or `right`, as appropriate.
-Methods such as `.minimum` and `.maximum` can be implemented optimally since the data structure already encodes its ordering.

 ### TODO FingerTree